-iranianatheist asked: You seem to love the bible, let me know what you think of these bible verses (Old & New Testament).
+iranianatheist said: You seem to love the bible, let me know what you think of these bible verses (Old & New Testament).
 Deuteronomy 22: 28-29 says Rape a virgin, then pay the father off & she is your wife, Exodus 21: 7-8 says: Sell your daughter, she becomes a slave to her master, 1 Corinthians 14:34 says: Women are not allowed to speak in Church Deuteronomy 22:20-21 says Kill Women Who Are Not Virgins On Their Wedding Night, 1 Timothy 2:12 says Women are not allowed to teach..
 Now you know how much god loves you

 Thanks very much for your input but I think Jesus dying on the cross tells me much more about how much God loves me.

 Hello thatkliqkid: Good answer, but let me help you out a little more in addressing the grossly inaccurate and bigoted comments addressed against the Bible and God.

 Deuteronomy 22:28-29 is not speaking of rape as we define it today, but of the man who takes advantage of a young woman and has intercourse with her and then wants to dump her and take off and brag to his friends about a “conquest.”
 The Bible says he is to marry her and unlike other married men, he is never allowed to dump her/divorce her.

 Deuteronomy 22:25 speaks of the actual crime of rape.
 It is to be punished with DEATH.